 Yes, people, apparently this SUV has both “Zoom-Zoom” and SkyActiv Technology which make it fun to drive, fuel efficient (more so in testing than ever the Honda) as well as a top of the Class performer in crash testing.
 (Note: The CX-5 and CR-V both now boast “Top Safety Pick Plus” ratings from the IIHS.)
 But while the CX-5 may boast swoopier exterior styling, the back doors are smaller and the seats higher off the ground than in the CR-V which I did not particularly approve of.
 But then I will only exit from the right rear door at night so maybe I am the wrong dog to ask if this is really a problem.
 Don’t worry, I am seeing a therapist about this phobia.

 My owner loved how the CX-5 drove and I always know that’s true when he drags me on 4 hour drives to nowhere in the middle of the night when there is no traffic just because the car is “calling to him.”
 Who needs therapy now?
 Anyway, he was always happy and smiling driving the Mazda which would inevitably lead to a loud in-car sing along to either Katy Perry, Lady Gaga, Madonna or Kelly Clarkson.
 Ok, we get it Kelly, you are not dead and you’re stronger.
+I wish my owner carried some of those ‘CBD for dogs‘ treats on these drives so that I could properly relax in the back, without having to listen to the cacophony around me.
 The one thing my owner constantly cursed, however, was the slow reaction time of the Mazda’s infotainment system which to him is the kiss of death.
 Thankfully Mazda’s updating this system for 2016.
 Then, we may need a rematch.

 And The Dog Decides the Winner is….(The 2015 Honda CR-V!)